 1. Good shoes

 Ditch the heels and designer sneakers for your daily walk.
 Good shoes are one of the most important items to have on your dog walk.
-“By wearing shoes that are supportive and rainproof, you go a long way to eliminate the risk of your feet getting sopping wet,” chuckles on-site Trupanion pet program manager, J Marmol.
-Likewise, having proper footwear can ensure safety for you and your pup.
+“By wearing shoes that are supportive and rainproof, you go a long way to eliminate the risk of your feet getting sopping wet,” chuckles Marmol.
+Also, having proper footwear can ensure safety for you and your pup.

 2. Great rain jacket

-A rain jacket that is lightweight provides warmth, and keeps you dry in inclement weather is imperative for a successful walk.
+A rain jacket that is lightweight provides warmth, and can help keep you dry in inclement weather is imperative for a successful walk.
 To make the best of any surprise rainstorm, Marmol suggests a top-quality raincoat with a hood that is 100 percent waterproof and windproof.

 3. Comfortable walking belt